Chinese venture capital firm ZWC Partners says it is planning to spend more money in Southeast Asia.

 Zynergy allocates USD 500,000 to USD 1 million initial seed funding for each selected startup and these will have access to Zynergy’s network of entrepreneurs and investors in China.
 The firm aims to work with at least five Southeast Asian startups through Zynergy program this year.

-ZWC Ventures currently has USD 1 billion s assets under management across more than 30 companies from its USD and RMB denominated funds.
+ZWC Partners currently has USD 1 billion in assets under management across more than 30 companies from its USD and RMB denominated funds.
 Most of its investments are in China, and they include social app Tan Tan, AI startup 4th Paradigm, food, and lifestyle e-commerce platform Global Scanner, and smart charging company Xiao Dian.